 DBT Secretary Renu Swarup emphasised the need to initiate new collaborations and networking with the Canadian government and institutions.

 DST has been working with IC-IMPACTS for research partnerships since 2013.
-This partnership is aimed towards working hand-in-hand with communities in the two countries to develop community-based solutions for the most urgent needs, the statement said.
+The statement said that this partnership works hand-in-hand with communities in the two countries to develop community-based solutions for the most urgent needs.

 The major focus areas of research cooperation under the IC-IMPACT are green buildings and smart cities; occupants survivability in buildings during fires; integrated water management and safe and sustainable infrastructure; and health problems arising from water-borne and infectious diseases, it added.